-Sharp fall in domestic Natural Rubber (NR) production leading to widening gap between domestic demand and supply has left India’s Tyre Industry worried.
-In a communication to Ministry of Commerce, Government of India, Automotive Tyre Manufacturers Association (ATMA) has asked for easing the availability of NR for consuming interests.
+Widening gap between domestic demand and supply of Natural Rubber is a matter of concern for the domestic Tyre Industry.
+Automotive Tyre Manufacturers Association (ATMA) has asked for easing the availability of NR for consuming interests.

 According to ATMA, imports of NR are imperative for tyre plants to run.
 However the policy environment is highly restrictive.
 Custom Duty (on NR Imports) is at 25%, much higher than the rate of duty levied by any other NR importing country.

-India is the second largest consumer of NR in the world after China.
-The share of NR in the overall Raw Material (RM) consumption of Tyre Industry is more than 40%.
-Tyre Industry’s consumes approx. 70% of total NR consumption in the country (reflects its high significance of mobility, whether for defence, State Transport Undertakings, movement of food-grains and other essential items by trucks across the country or for personal transportation by various means of transportation).
+Tyre Industry consumes approx. 70% of total NR consumption in the country (reflects its high significance of mobility, whether for defence, State Transport Undertakings, movement of food-grains and other essential items by trucks across the country or for personal transportation by various means of transportation).

 PHD House (4th Floor), 4/2 Siri Institutional Area, August Kranti Marg, New Delhi,